imrnh/imrnh/README.md

 ### 🧠 About Me
 I’m a Machine Learning Engineer passionate about building intelligent **vision** and **audio** processing systems.
-I'm also a Generative and Explainable AI Researcher.
-Primarily working with Normalizing flows and Diffusion based methods.
+I'm also a Generative and Explainable AI Researcher primarily working with Normalizing flows and Diffusion based methods.
 I've made `F2HF`, an interpretability method for Vision Transformers.
 <br>

 ### ⚙️ Core Expertise & Tech Stack